 One of the most common complaints about back porches is that they feel too exposed.
 You cannot fully relax when you feel like the neighbors can see everything.
 A privacy screen fixes that — and it can actually make your porch look better at the same time.

 There are several ways to add privacy.
 You can use a trellis planter with climbing plants.
 You can hang outdoor curtains from a curtain rod along the edge of your porch.
 Or you can install a freestanding privacy screen that you can move around as needed.
 Climbing plants like jasmine, clematis, or morning glory grow quickly through a trellis and create a living privacy wall that looks beautiful and smells amazing.
+For more on plants that create natural screening see our plant screening for privacy guide which covers the fastest-growing options for a backyard boundary.

 8. Use Outdoor Lanterns for Warm Evening Light